Banana Creme Brulee Tart Recipe

 - 2 ripe but still firm bananas

 How to Make Pastry Cream

-- Whisk the egg yolks with sugar, flour and 2-3 tablespoons milk.
+Whisk 2 egg yolks with 2/3 cup sugar, 2 tsp flour, and 2-3 tablespoons milk.

-- Once the tart shells are ready to be filled, add vanilla extract and stir.
-Add the cool whip in 3 additions and fold together until no streaks of cool whip are seen.
+Once the tart shells are ready to be filled, add 1 tsp vanilla extract and stir.
+Add 1 cup cool whip in 3 additions and fold together until no streaks of the cool whip are seen.

 How to Make Tart Shell

-- Whisk the egg white & water.
+Whisk 1 egg white & 1 Tbsp water.
 Brush the tart tops (but this will eventually be the bottom of the tart) with egg white and generously sprinkle with sugar.

 Ho wo Make Ganache (While the tart is baking, use this time to make ganache.)

 Bring cream to boil and pour over the chopped chocolate (or chocolate chips).